 - Read the XLIFF 1.2 Specification, which defines the XML Localization Interchange File Format (XLIFF).
 The purpose of this vocabulary is to store localizable data and carry it from one step of the localization process to the other, while allowing interoperability between tools.

-- Download a free trial of Swordfish Translation Editor from the download page and use it to translate your own XLIFF files from your DITA maps or individual topics.
+- Download a free trial of Swordfish Translation Editor from the download page and use it to translate your own XLIFF files.

 - Use the free DITA Open Toolkit to publish your own DITA topics in a variety of formats.